What Is Dark Web Monitoring and Do You Need it?

 Take control of your private information and prevent it from reaching the wrong hands on the dark web.

 There's much talk about the dark web and its dangers to businesses and individuals.
 Due to the illegal activities of bad actors on the dark web, people's finances and careers can be ruined.
 Companies can lose invaluable data to the highest bidder on the anonymous markets.
-That’s why you should take precautions and monitor personal data when it reaches the unknown corners of the internet.
+Besides working to limit and/or remove your information from the "regular" internet, you should also take precautions and monitor personal data when it reaches the unknown corners of the web.

 We keep getting two questions in particular: what is dark web monitoring and do I need it?
 In this article, we'll define the dark web and explain how the monitoring software works.
 We'll also discuss the types of user data that are in danger on the dark web and why you need to protect your personal privacy and that of your business with monitoring tools.